jzambre03/job_recommender_system/README.md

 ### Add Rapid API KEY
 Next, open the `.env` file in a text editor and add your Rapid API Key.
 This key is required for the program to function correctly.
 If you don't have a Rapid API Key, you can sign up for one [here](https://www.rapidapi.com/).

-### Add OpenAI API KEY (Optional)
-You can also add OpenAI API key to the `.env` file to get GPT based resume similarity score.
-This is optional feature, and currently in development, and will be available in full version soon.
-You can sign up for OpenAI API [here](https://platform.openai.com/apps)

 ### Add LinkedIn Credentials
 Add your LinkedIn email and password to the .env file.
 These credentials are required to fetch job data directly from LinkedIn.
 Ensure that your credentials are kept secure and are not shared.

-### Step 4: Run the Backend API
+### Step 4: Run the Application
-The backend API is assumed to be running on `http://127.0.0.1:5001`.
-Ensure that:
+The Job Recommender NLP application integrates both the frontend and backend functionalities into a single Streamlit app.
+Follow the steps below to successfully run the application:
 - The API endpoint `/recommend_jobs` is operational.
 - The API processes POST requests with the following JSON payload:
   ```json